What We Found

 where we were going or how to get back.

-For a while we white-knuckled our belief
+while we white-knuckled our belief

-that even mountain roads pop you out
+that even mountain roads are sure

 asphalt gave way to gravel and nothing